samousavih/samousavih.github.io/about.markdown

 ## About me
 "If you cannot explain something in simple terms, you don't understand it."(Feynman)

 I am a full time Software Engineer, graduated with a master degree in 2013.
-I have tried variety of different tech and languages including BASIC, C, C++, Java, JavaScript and C#.
-One of the very first codes I wrote was a virus in BASIC which I ran on my school's computer to see how viruses work, luckily that experiment didn’t work.
+I have tried variety of tech and languages including BASIC, C, C++, Java, JavaScript and C#.
+One of the very first code I wrote was a virus in BASIC which I ran on my school's computer to see how viruses work.
+Luckily that curiosity didn't end in a disaster.
 I am curious about all aspects of software.
 I love to understand complex stuff deeper and explain them to others in very simple terms.

 ## Contact me